Blue, black, red, brown, gray, black and white, brindle

-It’s important that you bring your Pug Pit to the vet regularly.
+It’s important that you bring your Pug Pit to the vet on a regular basis.
 Annual check-ups will not only ensure they are in good health, but it can also pinpoint issues before they become serious.
 What’s more, if you feel something is off with your pet, find professional assistance right away.

 We hope you have enjoyed this overview of the Pug Pit designer breed.
 This is a sweet-natured, loyal, and protective pooch that will be happy to spend their days by your side.
 They enjoy an active lifestyle, a good cuddle, and even the bigger pups will happily sit on your lap.

 Overall, this breed has average care requirements, but training can be more difficult.
 If you are a first-time dog owner and you have your heart set on this pup, we recommend seeking professional help with obedience and behavioral training, as well as socialization.
 Taking the time to teach them proper behavior at a young age will ensure all their good qualities are at the forefront of your new and amazing pet!